NicoVogel/jakb/Gitlab/README.md

 This is a simple setup guide to get Gitlab-CE, Gitlab-Runner, Apache Achiva and Maven up and running for java.

+It is also the first time, that I did someting with CI and therefore this is probably not the best solution, but it works.

 ## Requirements

 - docker